-The FDC serves as an information, service, and problem-resolution resource for any Hoover related matter at the front desk and will interact with VIP's such as foreign dignitaries, high-level government officials, donors, Hoover Fellows, conference guests, students, staff and the Stanford community ensuring the highest quality customer service is afforded utilizing a "One Stop" service model.
-Responsibility for coordinating and administering the "Front Desk/One Stop" service model includes working closely with other FDC's and the Finance, Facilities, Development and Events teams on all day to day activities and planned events to ensure seamless service across the institution.
+Working in a fast-past paced, highly interruptive environment, the FDC serves as an information, service, and problem-resolution resource for any Hoover related matter at the front desk and will interact with VIP's such as foreign dignitaries, high-level government officials, donors, Hoover Fellows, conference guests, students, staff and the Stanford community ensuring the highest quality customer service is afforded utilizing a 'One Stop' service model.
+Responsibility for coordinating and administering the 'Front Desk/One Stop' service model includes working closely with other FDC's and the Finance, Facilities, Development and Events teams on all day to day activities and planned events to ensure seamless service across the institution.
+CORE DUTIES*:

 Draft and/or generate routine communications such as emails, memos, notices and letters; coordinate production (formatting, copying, etc.) and dissemination of documents, such as presentations, course handouts, conference and seminar materials, complex reports, brochures, and displays.

 Plan and schedule calendar(s) based on consultation, resolve calendaring conflicts, and arrange travel in compliance with unit, university, and sponsor policies.